Our Pick: Helinox

 The cost is the pound.
 At about 2 lb listed, the Chair One is a deliberate choice for trips where camp is the point: basecamps you hike out of, canoe trips, short-mileage weekends with long evenings, shoulder seasons when you are in camp by four and the light lasts.
 It also moonlights as the best car-camping and sideline chair you own, which the Zero, with its gentler build, does less happily.
 That double life matters for the math: a chair you use forty days a year amortizes differently than one you use six.

-The pricing quirk worth knowing: the flagship-light Zero costs about $98 and the more comfortable One costs about $77.
+The pricing quirk worth knowing: the flagship-light Zero costs about $140 and the more comfortable One costs about $110.
 You are paying Helinox for grams removed, not comfort added.
-If your typical approach is a few miles and your typical evening is long, the cheaper chair is genuinely the better one, and you can spend the $20 you saved on the sit pad that lives in your daypack.
+If your typical approach is a few miles and your typical evening is long, the cheaper chair is genuinely the better one, and you can put the $30 you saved toward the sit pad that lives in your daypack.

 Listed weight